francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-0.md

 ## Tool Selection

 ### [DigitalOcean](https://www.digitalocean.com/)
-* Offers simple yet powerful cloud computing products and interfaces
+* Simple, powerful cloud computing products and interfaces
 * Second-to-none [documentation](https://docs.digitalocean.com),
 [tutorials](https://www.digitalocean.com/community/tutorials), and other resources

 ### [Ansible](https://docs.ansible.com/ansible/latest/)
-* Automates everything you could want to do in infrastructure and operations.
+* Automation of infrastructure provisioning and operations.
+* Cross-platform abstractions of operations such as OS configuration, package installation, user and access management, file editing, etc.
-* Combination imperative and declarative approach
+* Combined imperative and declarative approach
+* Powerful and flexible
-* Power and Flexibility introduces complexity  - many, many ways to do the same thing
+  * Power and flexibility come with associated tradeoffs.
+  In the case of Ansible, there can be many, many ways to do the same thing
+  * We will make an effort to use approaches that are cross-platform and require minimal customization and configuration

 ### [K3s](https://rancher.com/docs/k3s/latest/en/)
-* Lightweight Kubernetes distribution for resource-constrained environments like our small DigitalOcean droplets
+* Lightweight Kubernetes distribution for resource-constrained environments, such as our small DigitalOcean VMs
-* Launcher script handles the complexity of initial installation, configuration, and startup
+* Installer/launcher script handles the complexity of initial installation, configuration, and startup
 * Batteries included - packaged with tools and utilities for Kubernetes functions such as network ingress and load balancing.
-These components are essential for proper operation but tough to absorb for a newcomer to Kubernetes and networking in general.
+  * These components are essential for proper operation but tough to absorb for a newcomer to Kubernetes and networking in general.

 ### [Helm](https://helm.sh/docs/)
 * Application packaging and deployment management for Kubernetes
-* Declare Kubernetes applications in code with templated, composable Helm Charts
+* Declares Kubernetes applications in code with templated, composable Helm Charts
-* Package Kubernetes applications to share publicly or within an organization
+* Packages Kubernetes applications to share publicly or within an organization
-* Deploy, upgrade, and delete Kubernetes applications with a declarative CLI
+* Atomically deploys, upgrades, and deletes multi-component Kubernetes applications with a declarative CLI